rubenaprikyan/magic-flags/README.md

 ```

 ## Why Magic Flags Is Fast
-The "Magic-Flags" library leverages the power of bitwise operations to manage state flags efficiently.
+The **Magic-Flags** library leverages the power of bitwise operations to manage state flags efficiently.
 Bitwise operations are incredibly fast because they are supported at the processor level and operate directly on the binary representation of numbers.

 ### Simple Example of Bitwise Operations
-Here's a simple illustration of how bitwise operations are used in "Magic-Flags"
+Here's a simple illustration of how bitwise operations are used in **Magic-Flags**

 ```js
 // Example flag values